rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 1. Minimise the browser and navigate back to Git Bash.

-2. To create our microservice, we will invoke the Spring Initalizer service from the command line:
+2. To create our microservice, we will invoke the Spring Initializer service from the command line:

 ```bash
 curl https://start.spring.io/starter.tgz -d type=maven-project -d dependencies=webflux,cloud-eureka,cloud-config-client -d baseDir=city-service -d bootVersion=2.7.5 -d javaVersion=17 | tar -xzvf -